Vatican Whisks Another Alleged Pervert Priest to Safety—This One From Its D.C. Embassy

 He, too, was to face the Vatican’s Promoter of Justice at a special Vatican trial.
 But he died suddenly, at the age of 67, on Vatican grounds, apparently while watching TV.

-More recently, the Vatican’s third in command, Cardinal George Pell, was sent back to Australia to face decades old child sex abuse allegations there that stemmed from his early days in the Australian church.
+More recently, the Vatican’s third in command, Cardinal George Pell, former head of the Secretariat for the Economy and essentially Capella’s boss, was sent back to Australia to face decades old child sex abuse allegations there that stemmed from his early days in the Australian church.
 He had been living under immunity that comes with what one might assume is a highly sought after diplomatic Vatican passport for several years while the Australians tried to get him to come back home.
 He finally went back this summer.

 The latest trouble comes at a particularly delicate moment for Francis, who faces increasing scrutiny on his approach to the very reproachable crimes of the Catholic Church.